Research Group

 Kieran

 Kieran is from Auckland, New Zealand but has lived most his life in London.
-He is currently studying energy materials for his PhD.
+He is studied energy materials for his PhD from 2018 to 2023 in the group at UCL.
 He has also studied transparent thermoelectrics for his MSci in Natural Sciences and screened layered tin perovskites for photovoltaic applications as a summer student.
 In his spare time he plays video games, reads, runs and walks.
+He was PDRF funded by an Innovate UK grant in collaboration with Phasecraft and Oxford PV.
+He is now a PDRF at Jilin University in China.

 Kieran’s profile on Google Scholar Citations